Personal Development, Business, Finance, and Investing for Everyone

 Money is hard to earn and easy to lose.

-Too many people spend money they earned to buy things they don't want.
-Do not spend all your money buying things you don't need, know the difference between wants and needs.
+Too many people spend the money they earn to buy things they don't want.
+Do not spend all your money buying things you don't need; know the difference between wants and needs.
 It is better to save some of your mid-year bonus for your future needs.
-So, where to place your hard-earned money then?
+So, where should you place your hard-earned money, then?

-Here are some of the investment options and ideas that you may consider where to put your mid-year bonus.
+Here are some of the investment options and ideas that you may consider for where to put your mid-year bonus.

 Pay Yourself First.
 Increase Your Emergency Funds

 The main purpose of an emergency fund is not an investment, it's protection with one purpose - to protect you and your family just in case there's an emergency.
 You should set aside 3-6 months' income to help cope with emergencies and unexpected changes.

 Protect Yourself and Your Family.
 Get Life Insurance.

 Getting life insurance will give you the maximum benefit in the future.
 If someone you love relies on your income, you need life insurance.
 Protect yourself and protect your loved ones.

 Share Your Blessings